-represented and obtained by contemporary policy infrastructures in vastly different ways, these classifications show that they all are defined along common dimensions.
+fications show that they all are defined along common dimensions.
 It is the identification of these dimensions that led to the design of the Antigone Condition Framework (ACF).
-Built within the existing Antigone/Ismene policy framework [17, 15], ACF provides a general purpose service and associated API used to integrate context into arbitrary policy infrastructures.
+Built within the existing Antigone/Ismene policy framework [15, 13], ACF provides a general purpose service and associated API used to integrate context into arbitrary policy infrastructures.
 We present and illustrate the ACF design, and conclude by considering directions for future work.

 This work extends the traditional notion of policy conditions.
-Throughout, conditions are not seen as singular expressions over a fixed set of attributes, but viewed as general purpose programs.
+Throughout, conditions are not seen as singular expressions over a fixed set of attributes, but viewed as programs.
 One key aspect of this extended view is the need for additional security infrastructure.
 Because the policy is driven by external forces, it is necessary to ensure that the means by which these forces are measured is consistent with local requirements (i.e., data is faithfully obtained from trusted sources).
-Condition security has largely been outside the scope of contemporary works in authorization policy, and is a central topic of this paper.
+Condition security largely been outside the scope of contemporary works in authorization policy, and is a central topic of this paper.